dvfrancis/older-and-wider/README.md

 - Header:

-    - Fixed at the top of each page - contains site name and navigation.
+    - Fixed at the top of each page - contains the site name and navigation.
     - The header allows the user to identify where they are on the site.
-    - Plain background colour.
+    - Plain background colour with contrasting text.
     - Site name will be centred in the first row, and link back to the home page when clicked.
     - Navigation bar will be centred in the second row, beneath the site name, and contain links to:
-        - Home - that takes the user back to the home page when clicked.
+        - Home - this takes the user back to the home page when clicked.
-        - About - that takes the user to a page with information about the podcast and both hosts.
+        - About - this takes the user to a page with information about the podcast and both hosts.
-        - Message Board - that takes the user to a page with the podcast's embedded Instagram profile.
+        - Message Board - this takes the user to a page with the podcast's embedded Instagram profile.
-        - Contact - that takes the user to a contact form that can be completed to send a message to the podcast hosts.
+        - Contact - this takes the user to a contact form that can be completed to send a message to the podcast hosts.
     - The currently active page is indicated on the navigation bar.
-    - THe header as it appears on desktops:
+    - The header as it appears on desktops:

         ![Website header](assets/images/website-header.webp)